 Walk-in Blood Clinics – Aged 16 and over (Not available during COVID-19 – please book on the day)

 To improve accessibility to our services we have introduced Walk-in Blood Clinics each morning from 8am

 Due to the nature of a walk-in clinic it is for patients 16 and over.
 We would also advise those adults who are uncomfortable having their blood taken to book a normal appointment where more time can be allocated to them.

-Please book in at Patient Services on arrival, and please arrive by 10am.
+Please check in on arrival, and please arrive by 10am.
 Please note, you may need to wait up to an hour before being seen by our Health Care Assistants.

-If you are unable to attend a booked appointment, please let us know as soon as possible so it can be assigned to another patient.
+If you are unable to attend a booked appointment, please let us know as soon as possible so the appointment can be given to another patient.
 Please either use this form, or if within 3 days by contacting us by phone.

 Don’t forget with online access you can book and cancel your appointment very simply and quickly.